wrmack/Get-tokens/Debugging setup.md

 ## Handle challenges in your app
-In a desktop browser you will might have seen a message that a site is unsafe, asking for confirmation to proceed.
+In a desktop browser you might have seen a message that a site is unsafe, asking for confirmation to proceed.
 Your app needs to handle this challenge.

 * add URLSessionDelegate to your class
 * add: